whitecatboard/Lua-RTOS-ESP32/README.md

 In our [wiki](https://github.com/whitecatboard/Lua-RTOS-ESP32/wiki) you have more information about this.

-# How to get Lua RTOS firmware?
+# How to get the Lua RTOS firmware?

 ## Prerequisites